check_xs, Random Monitoring Check Plugins

 file.

-After cloning this git repository, you can compile either a specific check plugin or all checks at once.
+After cloning this git repository, you can compile the check plugin.

-The installation of plugins depends on your monitoring setup.
+The plugin installation depends on your monitoring setup.

 On some systems, all check plugins are located within /usr/local/libexec/nagios/